combio-dku/HiCAT/README.md

 ## Marker file format

-Marker file must be a tap-separated-value file (.tsv) with 5 columns, "cell_type_major", "cell_type_minor", "cell_type_subset", "exp" and "markers".
+Marker file must be a tap-separated-value file (.tsv) with 6 columns, "tissue", "cell_type_major", "cell_type_minor", "cell_type_subset", "exp" and "markers".
+- The "tissue" column is to select cell-types to be used for annotation within HiCAT.
+You can feed a list of tissues as a parameter when you call `HiCAT`.
-- The first three columns define the 3-level taxonomy tree to be used for hierarchical identification.
+- The next three columns define the 3-level taxonomy tree to be used for hierarchical identification.
 - "exp" is type of marker, which can be "pos", "neg", or "sec".
 - "markers" is a list of gene symbols separated by comma.
 - The markers in "cell_markers_rndsystems_rev.tsv", were reproduced from [R&D systems](https://www.rndsystems.com/resources/cell-markers)